quicwg/base-drafts/draft-ietf-quic-transport.md

 payload that is less than the smallest allowed maximum packet size of 1200 bytes.
 A server MAY also immediately close the connection by sending a CONNECTION_CLOSE frame with an error code of PROTOCOL_VIOLATION; see
 {{immediate-close-hs}}.
-When a client receives an Initial packet containing a CRYPTO frame that is carried in a UDP datagram with a payload that is less than 1200 bytes, that client MAY close the connection by sending a CONNECTION_CLOSE frame.
+When a client receives an ack-eliciting Initial packet that is carried in a UDP datagram with a payload that is less than 1200 bytes, that client MAY close the connection by sending a CONNECTION_CLOSE frame.

-The server MUST also limit the number of bytes it sends before validating the address of the client, and MUST pad the Initial packets carrying CRYPTO frames that it sends; see {{address-validation}}.
+The server MUST also limit the number of bytes it sends before validating the address of the client, and MUST pad ack-eliciting Initial packets that it sends;
+see {{address-validation}}.

 ## Path Maximum Transmission Unit